avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 * *V. cholerae* is distributed globally, and is a very diverse species with many different lineages
 * Most lineages of *V. cholerae* do not cause pandemic/epidemic cholera
 * At present there is only one lineage that causes pandemic/epidemic cholera: 7PET
-* 7PET is the only high-risk lineage of *V. cholerae* at present
+* 7PET is the only high-risk lineage of *V. cholerae* at present: it is extremely infectious and virulent
 * Biotype is a laboratory phenotype used to predict whether *V. cholerae* isolates are epidemic-causing/pandemic-causing (i.e. 7PET)
 * Biotype is not a perfect predictor of 7PET, because a small % of non-pandemic/non-epidemic lineages have the El Tor biotype
 * The genome of a 7PET isolate has 4 Mb split over two chromosomes, and contains about 4000 genes